 - Individual therapy sessions either clinic based, or school based.

-- Community observation visits including childcare, pre-prep and school.
+- Community observation visits including childcare, pre-prep and primary school.

 - Consultations with parents and teachers to work in partnership toward mutual outcomes for the child.

-- Knowledge sharing with schools to support inclusive learning.
+- Knowledge sharing with teachers to support inclusive learning.

 Occupational therapy intervention may target the following doing skills.